 The Moon, which comes from 1-Ring Inc., comprises a wide-angle lens embedded in a sphere made of plastic, aluminum, and rubber.
-When the smart camera is levitating above its base unit, it can give its owner a 360-degree scan of whatever room it's placed in.
 Read More

 Coffee is an integral part of so many people's lives, so it makes sense to make the brewing process more convenient.
 The folks at Behmor thought of this and created the Behmor Connected Coffee Brewer.
 The MSRP of $299 might have made it a bit out of reach for many consumers, but Groupon currently has this WiFi-toting machine for just $159.99 - a savings of around 46%.
 Read More

 Android Things is Google's simplified build of Android for Internet of Things devices (I still hate that term), first released last year as a developer preview.
 The previews only support a handful of developer boards - the Intel Edison and Joule, NXP Pico, and Raspberry Pi 3.
 Now Qualcomm has committed to supporting Android Things on its Snapdragon 210 SoC later this year.
 Read More